Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Experimental Results and Analysis

-We conducted the experiments by varying the few-shot sampling strategy from the baseline, to do random sampling or active sampling from the training and development set, and the experimental results are presented below in Table \ref{different-few-shot-active-sampling}.
+We conducted the experiments by varying the data sampling strategy from the baseline, to do random sampling or active sampling from the training and development set, and the experimental results are presented below in Table \ref{different-few-shot-active-sampling}.

 From Table \ref{different-few-shot-active-sampling}, it's evident that active sampling notably boosts accuracy and macro F1-score outperforming random sampling (7\% performance gain with 3\% data sampled, and 3\% performance gain with 5\% data sampled).
-This indicates that judicious selection of dataset samples significantly uplifts performance over random few-shot sampling.
+This indicates that, a careful selection of dataset samples significantly uplifts performance over random data sampling.

 Specifically, active learning, by design, prioritizes the most "informative" examples in the training set.
 The idea is to maximize the information gain from each labeled instance, thus more efficiently updating the model's parameters.
-This strategy can be particularly impactful in scenarios with limited labeled data.
+This strategy can be particularly impactful in scenarios with limited data to be trained.